Guitar Chord Trainer

 Is this the same as learning to play chords on guitar?

 No, this trainer focuses on understanding chords: what's in them, how they're built, and how to modify or move them.
-If you want to practice playing chords cleanly and switching between them, that's a different skill (one we're working on).
+If you want to practice playing chords cleanly and switching between them, that's a different skill.
+Check out Guitar Chord Bootcamp: Open Chords.

 Does this work on my phone?